MugenMicko/voron/V0/5015_Toolhead/README.md

 ![fanfit](images/fanfit.jpg)

-Affix your chosen hotend mount to your hotend. this must be done before mounting to the X carriage as the screws to the hotend will no longer be accessible:
+Affix your chosen hotend mount to your hotend.
+This must be done before mounting to the X carriage as the screws to the hotend will no longer be accessible:

 ![hotendmount](images/hotendmount.jpg)